ansible-collections/amazon.cloud/docs/amazon.cloud.eks_cluster_module.rst

                         <div>Set this value to true to enable private access for your clusters Kubernetes API server endpoint.</div>
                         <div>If you enable private access, Kubernetes API requests from within your clusters VPC use the private VPC endpoint.</div>
                         <div>The default value for this parameter is false, which disables private access for your Kubernetes API server.</div>
-                        <div>If you disable private access and you have nodes or AWS Fargate pods in the cluster, then ensure that public<em>access_cidrs</em> includes the necessary CIDR blocks for communication with the nodes or Fargate pods.</div>
+                        <div>If you disable private access and you have nodes or AWS Fargate pods in the cluster, then ensure that publicAccessCidrs includes the necessary CIDR blocks for communication with the nodes or Fargate pods.</div>
                 </td>
             </tr>
             <tr>